 Note that we wrapped the function definition with compile.
 Note too that such a form will not affect the compilation of the file in which it is itself compiled (since the variable will not be redefined in time to affect the compile-file).

-For example, if the following code is evaluated at the top-level or in an initialization file, the compiler will not save local scopes if speed is greater than 1 or if debug is less than 2 or if space is greater than 1.
+For example, if the following code is wrapped around form to compile in a file, the compiler will not save local scopes if speed is greater than 1 or if debug is less than 2 or if space is greater than 1.
 The value of safety has no effect on the switch.

-The initial values of safety and speed are both set during image build (with build-lisp-image) using the opt-speed, opt-safety, opt-space, and opt-debug arguments.
+The initial values of safety and speed are both set during image build (with build-lisp-image) using the opt-speed, opt-safety, opt-space, opt-debug, and opt-compilation-speed arguments.
 See building-images.htm.

 If you declare a variable to be of a particular type, as in